Your step-by-step guide through our allocations process

 - this might be a group or individual appointment

-Applicants will be given 48 hours’ notice of a viewing.
-We will contact you by text message and email and tell you:
+Applicants will be given 48 hours notice of a viewing.
+We will contact you by text message and/or email, depending on your contact preference, to tell you:

 - where to go